Jarsky/Elements-Ubuntu-Server-Update-Script/README.md

 These scripts are to automate the backup and update of a headless Ubuntu Server. <br />
-Written predominantly to use with my Raspberry Pi's
+Written predominantly to use with my Raspberry Pi's due to being unable to Snapshot them.

 Prerequisites
 ----------